microsoft/AddingSpeechToBots/JFK-Example/README.md

 Azure Bot Service's Web Chat is a JavaScript component that lets you embed your bot in any Web site.
 We'll use it in the J. Edgar Hoover Bot Web page.

-To get Web Chat to talk to your bot, you must enable the bot's Direct Line channel and provide an authentication token in the `settings.js` file in the `wwroot` folder.
+To get Web Chat to talk to your bot, you must enable the bot's Direct Line channel and provide an authentication token in the `settings.js` file in the `wwwroot` folder.

 1. In the Azure portal, enable Direct Line in your Web App Bot's Channels blade.